browndeer/coprthr/doc/application_notes/programming_parallella_using_stdcl/app_note_programming_parallella_using_stdcl.md

 The basic problem with our initial port is exemplified by two related observations.
-First, when we defined the index range used to launch threads, we asked for n threads executed in local workgroups of 16to match the number of cores on the Epiphany processor.
+First, when we defined the index range used to launch threads, we asked for n threads executed in local workgroups of 16 to match the number of cores on the Epiphany processor.
 Second, when we examime our kernel code, we find that we have a very "light" kernel that perofrms a single summation over n products.